DorianXXUUU/MachineLearningNotebook/README.md

 #  Machine Learning Notebook using jupyter Notebook

 ## 1. KNN
-## 2. linear Regression
+## 2. Linear Regression
+## universinal funciton collects all the methods that user defined as scikit-learn package.